rust-lang/rust/doc/tutorial-borrowed-ptr.md

 struct Rectangle {origin: Point, size: Size}
 ~~~

-Now again I can define rectangles in a few different ways:
+Now, as before, we can define rectangles in a few different ways:

 ~~~
 # struct Point {x: float, y: float}